Hands-On Fundraising

 Your newsletter is for donors.
 So your fundraising staff needs to be in charge of this publication.

 This isn’t an exercise in promoting your organization.
 Need to make that case?
 Here is it: don’t let the funding opportunity be squandered!
-Make sure you’re working toward that one goal – donors.
-Thanking donors, encouraging their interest, asking for more help.
+Make sure you’re working toward that one goal – building donor relationships.
+Thanking donors, encouraging their interest, and asking for more help.

 Newsletters can be great for your organization.

-There’s actually a tested formula that works.
-(See also Jeff Brooks memories from the Domain formula’s creation.)
-Use it and your newsletter should both please your donors and help your bottom line.
+There’s a tested formula that works.
+(See also Jeff Brooks’ memories from the Domain formula’s creation.)
+Use it, and your newsletter should both please your donors and help your bottom line.

 Put the resources into it, because it could become very important!